-- How the applicant will develop and implement a formal curriculum for cultural orientation training for refugees that will prepare them for travel and initial adjustment to life in the United States and meet program requirements as outlined in Section 1.D. - How the RSC is incorporating the Bureau's cultural orientation guidelines and other materials developed by the current cultural orientation technical assistance provider.
+- How the applicant will develop and implement a formal curriculum for cultural orientation training for refugees that will prepare them for travel and initial adjustment to life in the United States and meet program requirements. - How the RSC is incorporating the Bureau's cultural orientation guidelines and other materials developed by the current cultural orientation technical assistance provider.